image/svg+xml

 10. What is the general timeframe planned for raising funds and what type of timeline might exist for starting and completing construction?

-As stated, leadership would like to see the balance of needed funds raised within a relatively short period of time, to minimize need for bridging construction loans, and assure completion with very limited long term debt.
-At this point we have approved moving forward, and expect final design, permits, approvals and readiness to break ground this spring, followed by major construction start.
-On that timeline, we could expect completion of construction late 2025 or early 2026.
+As stated, leadership would like to see the balance of needed funds raised within a relatively short period of time to minimize the need for bridging construction loans and assure completion with very limited long-term debt.
+We broke ground in the summer of 2024 and are progressing through site work to be followed by a major construction start.
+On that timeline, we could expect the completion of construction sometime in 2026.
 Fundraisers and further grant applications could continue throughout the entire construction period as needed to support funding and avoidance of debt.
-While we are much more certain of the likely timeline at this point, there continue to be unknowns and uncertainties in our first of a kind project that could have impact on the timeline.
+While we are much more certain of the likely timeline at this point, there continue to be unknowns and uncertainties in our first-of-a-kind project that could have an impact on the timeline.

 It is Wayside leadership’s intent that the current state is not degraded by this project.
 That includes effectively working around future construction activities, continuing to support current ministries, and factoring other key needs into the plan as possible, such as fellowship, Bible study, and children’s playground/basketball spaces.
 Music/audio elements will receive specific focus.